 Temperate rainforests are particularly good for Lobarion and Graphidion lichens.
 Probably the most recognisable is tree lungwort (Lobaria pulmonaria) which is a large, leafy lichen.
 It literally looks like the lungs of the forest.
 Then there's the rare ‘blackberries-in-custard’ lichen (Pyrenula hibernica, pictured), a ‘crustose’ lichen which presses tight to the smooth bark of trees like hazel, and characteristically splits the bark.

 Credit: Jan Hamilton / Lorn Natural History Group

-A number of rare and threatened species of fungi call temperate rainforest home.
-Some are not just rare in the UK, but are also globally scarce.
+Temperate rainforests are rich in fungi.
+Some are not just rare in the UK, but are globally scarce.
 Hazel gloves fungus (Hypocreopsis rhododendri) is a conservation priority species that almost exclusively grows on old hazel trees.
 It's a sure sign of clean air and a wood's ancient origins.

 Credit: Andy Sands / naturepl.com